zwilsoncc/docs/pages/docs/continuous-integration/travis.md

 Travis Ci is a Continuous Integration tool that lets you automate the build and deployment of your project when something new is pushed to a GitHub repository.

-In this guide we will setup our Travis CI pipeline to:
+In this guide, we will set up our Travis CI pipeline to:
 - Create a new deployment after each push to any branch
 - [Alias](/docs/features/aliases) your deployment made on the master branch with your [custom domain](/docs/getting-started/assign-a-domain-name)
 - Optionally; build an application inside Travis instead of with Now